Kushvith/JAVA-LAB/README.md

 # JAVA-LAB
 <b>Algorithm makes man stupid😂😂</b><br/>
-All main method in Main class<br/>
+All main methods in Main class<br/>
 Save the filename as Main.java for all programs